rolling-scopes-school/tasks/react/modules/tasks/final.md

 - For the authentication you should use Firebase with the email/password sign-in method.
 Please, check this [article](https://blog.logrocket.com/user-authentication-firebase-react-apps/)
 - Client-side validation should be implemented (email and password strength - minimum 8 symbols, at least one letter, one digit, one special character, Unicode passwords must be supported)
-- Upon successful login, the user should be redirected to the RESTfull client
+- Upon successful login, the user should be redirected to the Main page
 - If the user has been logged in already and tries to reach these routes, they should be redirected to the Main page

-#### Sign up / Sign in template
+#### Sign In / Sign Up template

 ```
 +----------------------------------------------------+